Slowyng/slowyngames/content/_index.md

         - question: How much does it cost to develop a mobile game?
           answer: "The cost of mobile game development depends on many factors: gameplay complexity, 2D or 3D graphics, number of features, integrated monetization, and more.
 On average, a simple mobile game can cost between €10,000 and €20,000, while a more ambitious project can exceed €50,000.
 We provide personalized quotes tailored to your budget."
         - question: How long does it take to create a mobile game?
           answer: "The development time depends on the project's complexity.
 A small mobile game can be built in 6 to 8 weeks, while a more complete game may take several months.
-We work in agile sprints to deliver a playable prototype quickly and iterate with you.",
+We work in agile sprints to deliver a playable prototype quickly and iterate with you."
         - question: What technologies do you use to develop mobile games?
           answer: "We primarily use cross-platform game engines like Unity and Unreal Engine, which allow us to create high-performance games compatible with both iOS and Android.
-The technology is chosen based on the type of game and your specific requirements.",
+The technology is chosen based on the type of game and your specific requirements."
         - question: Do you offer graphic design services for games?
           answer: "Yes, we create 2D/3D assets, animations, user interfaces (UI), and custom visual elements adapted to your game’s style.
-We can also integrate existing assets if you provide them.",
+We can also integrate existing assets if you provide them."
         - question: Can you make money with a mobile game?
           answer: "Yes, there are several mobile game monetization strategies: in-app purchases, in-game ads, subscriptions, or premium paid games.
-We’ll advise you on the best approach based on your concept and target audience.",
+We’ll advise you on the best approach based on your concept and target audience."
         - question: Do you help publish the game on the stores?
           answer: Absolutely.
-We assist with publishing your game on Google Play and the App Store, including visuals creation, product page writing, ASO optimization, and submission processes with Apple and Google.,
+We assist with publishing your game on Google Play and the App Store, including visuals creation, product page writing, ASO optimization, and submission processes with Apple and Google.
         - question: Can we hire you for just part of the development (like game design or programming)?
           answer: "Yes, our services are modular.
-You can hire us for the entire project or just specific parts: programming, game design, UI, QA testing, etc. We adapt to your workflow.",
+You can hire us for the entire project or just specific parts: programming, game design, UI, QA testing, etc. We adapt to your workflow."
         - question: What are the main stages of game development?
           answer: "A game typically goes through the following stages:
 1. Pre-production: Defining the core idea, goals, target audience, and planning the project.